pandysong/blog/content/post/read_source_code_with_active_line_highlighted.md

 :HighlightAdd active_lines.txt
 ```

-The vim looks like after open an active file:
+The vim looks like below image after open an active file:

 ![screen](/img/vim-activelines-screen.png)

-It is found that following code is not compiled:
+E.g. it is found that following code is not compiled:

 ```
 #ifdef COUNTER_FREQUENCY